cuifuKim/SM3_optimal_implement_byGPU/README.md

 ---
 ## Optimization direction Five: GPU's parallel optimization of GPU(It cannot be well combined with the above directions for the time being and It seems a little superfluous.)
 ## SM3_optimal_implement_byGPU  Special column
-SM3's optimal implement by using GPU
+SM3's optimal implement by using GPU.
 SM3 is 256-bit cryptographic hash algorithm derived from SHA-2 designed by the NSA.
 It was designed by Xiaoyun Wang who is responsible for discovering attacks against many cryptographic hash functions, most notably MD5 and SHA-1.

-At the CRYPTO 2004 conference, she and co-authors demonstrated collision attacks against MD5 and SHA-0.
-Attacks against SHA-1 were published later in 2005.
-SM3 was published in December 2007 by the Chinese National Cryptographic Administration Bureau as part of the Trusted Computing framework in China.
-SM3 uses a Merkle-Damgard construction like MD4, MD5, SHA-1 and SHA-2.
-SM means commercial cipher.

 ```python
 *Macros and data types